 From the beginning of the Church, the Apostles shared the gift of the Holy Spirit with those who had been baptized by the laying on of hands.
 This is the essence of the Sacrament of Confirmation to this day.
 And the Sacrament of Confirmation is given to equip Christians to share in the work of Christ and the Church to make disciples of all the nations.

-Our Confirmation Course for those in Year 9 – 13/14 years of age, usually begin in October and last until, normally, June, when the Confirmation takes place.
+Our Confirmation Course for those in Year 9 – 13/14 years of age, usually begins in October/November and lasts normally until June, when the Confirmation takes place.
 Please contact the Parish Office for enrolment requirements and further details.
+An application form for the 2019/2020 programme is available here: Confirmation application